mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/using-auto-pools/index.md

   auto-default  V2          1      slave_public
 ```

-The endpoints (external ips) can be found as well:
+The endpoints (external IPs) can be found as well:

 ```bash
 dcos edgelb endpoints auto-default